mib-kamel/mongo-strict/README.md

 # mongo-strict

-Mongo Strict is a smart MongoDB ORM, It makes the usage of MongoDB safer, easier and faster with a better performance...
+Mongo Strict is a TypeScript based smart MongoDB ORM, It makes the usage of MongoDB safer, easier and faster with a better performance...

 mongo-strict gives you the safety of the SQL DBs with keeping the flexibility and the ease of use of MongoDB.